 Securing your login information do more than securing your online accounts, it ensures that your personal information is inaccessible to any other third party.
 How can you then, aid in securing your login information?

 1. Keeping Your Login Information Secure Both Online & Offline

 Offline: Limit writing or jotting down your login information on a note and avoid sharing your password with your friends and colleagues.

 Online: Ensure the accessed website is secured (HTTPS), especially if you are planning to proceed with a sensitive transaction.
-HTTPS sites encrypts the session with a digital certificate, ensuring your information is guarded.
-Take not of what information you shared on social networking sites, you may have use those information as “security question” to other online accounts.
+HTTPS sites encrypt the session with a digital certificate, ensuring your information is guarded.
+Take note of what information you shared on social networking sites, you may have used that information as a “security question” to other online accounts.

 Enabling authentication tools such as biometrics or one-time password adds an additional security layer to your authentication.
 It helps to ensure the user currently accessing the site is indeed the intended user.

-If you have an account with a company which had recently suffered from a data breach, immediately change your password.
-Changing the password does not stop with the account of the company which had suffered from the data breach, other accounts which you share similar information with has to be change immediately too.
+If you have an account with a company that had recently suffered from a data breach, immediately change your password.
+Changing the password does not stop with the account of the company which had suffered from the data breach, other accounts with which you share similar information has to be changed immediately too.

 A good alternative is to choose a different password for each account.